How to Increase Your Chances of a Residency Match

 - Find a mentor and cultivate a network around you.
 One of the most important efforts you can make is building a network of mentors around you.
 These can consist of classmates, professors, and students in classes ahead of you.
 If you can find students in the immediate class ahead of you that have similar specialty preferences, they can help to guide you in the years ahead as you approach The Match.
 Few students take advantage of this opportunity, and the effort can pay off greatly.
 Best of all, it won’t cost you a single penny.
 Most students and residents love to serve in mentor roles, and you will have the opportunity to do the same for the class below you.
 When strategizing for The Match, there are a lot of judgment calls to make and the stronger your network, the higher the chance that you will get the right advice when you need it most.

-Prepare for the match
+Prepare for Match Day

 At the end of the day, the most important action you can take in the first two years of medical school is to simply be the best student possible.
 Although it is easy to focus on USMLE Step 1, since it may lie ahead in your immediate future, remember the end game is The Match.
 The more knowledgeable you can become about the process, the better prepared you’ll be to execute when the time comes.